What You Need To Know About Wood, Smoke, And Combustion

 Add wood early.
 Meat soaks up more wood flavor at the start of the cook, and the colder the meat the more smoke it absorbs.

 Where to get it?
 There are a number of barbecue specialty stores opening around the country and there may be one near you.
 Most hardware stores carry only hickory or mesquite, but a few carry expanded barbecue supplies and a selection of woods.
 Watch the newspaper for ads from stores promoting a lot of grills.
 Then give them a call.
+Another option is to go to an orchard and ask if you can have some dead limbs.
 Also there are a number of places to buy wood on the net.
-Another option is to go to an orchard and ask if you can have some dead limbs.
+Click here for contact info for online wood suppliers.

 How much is enough?
 It is best to weigh the amount of wood you use so you can increase or decrease it as you wish in future cooks.
 The amount you need will vary depending on your preferences, how tight your cooker is, they type of fuel, the thickness of the meat, and if you use chunks, chips, or pellets.
 Pellets are especially good for measured amounts.